Pablito2020/android_kernel_bq_krillin/README.md

         $ . build.sh

-  * Flasheable .zip file will be in the principal kernel directory with the name DAREDEVIL-KERNEL-KRILLIN.zip
+  * The kernel file (called zImage, will be found in arch/arm/boot folder)

 # If you want to clean all the source without compiling execute this comand on the principal kernel diretory:

-        $ . clean-all-source.sh
+        $ . clean.sh

 # Developer: